DolphL/ExtendedRarity/README.md

 - Ravenfield (Unity 2020.3, Mono) with BepInEx 5.4.23.x
 - Works alongside Steam Workshop mutators and content mods
 - Known limitation: the specialized bot weapon fallback path retries at Rare (inlined constant), so Epic/Mythic specialized weapons only appear on a direct high-tier roll
-- Campaigns and the official Arcade mode are unaffected and remain stable, but their chests/unlocks do not drop EPIC/MYTHIC items yet (planned)

 ## License

 MIT

-## Credits

-Designed, tested and maintained by [Dolph](https://github.com/DolphL).
-Code written with AI assistance (Claude).